 People confirmed they knew who to contact if they had a concern and all knew where to find this in the folder in their home.
 Staff spoken with said they knew about the service's complaints procedure and that if anyone complained to them they would advise them what to do, or would notify the manager.
-One person said, "If I was not happy I would complain.
-We are encouraged to bring things to people's attention so they can be dealt with."
-Compliments the service had received included, "Thank you so much for looking after me when I was in agony.
-I would like to say what a wonderful service it is and the cares are lovely" and, "Thank all the carers that helped to get me back on my feet again, you are all lovely."
+One person told us, "I have nothing to complain about but I know how to complain and I would if I needed to."
+Compliments the service had received included, "I would like to thank Essex Cares for their kindness, friendship and support."